pallets/jinja/docs/templates.rst

     template).

 42:
-    Integers numbers are created by just writing the number down.
+    Integers are whole numbers without a decimal part.

-    If a dot is present, the number will be considered a float, otherwise an integer.
-Keep in mind that, in Python, ``42`` and ``42.0`` are different (``int`` and ``float``, respectively).
+42.23 / 42.1e2:

-42.23 / 42e2 / 42E2 / 1e0:
+    Floating point numbers can be written using a '.' as a decimal mark.
-    Floating point numbers are created by just writing the number down.
-Floating points can be written using the dot as a decimal mark, or they can be written in scientific notation in which case you can use lower case 'e' or upper case 'E' to indicate the exponent part.
+    They can also be written in scientific notation with an upper or lower case 'e' to indicate the exponent part.

 ['list', 'of', 'objects']:
     Everything between two brackets is a list.
 Lists are useful for storing